dajat/iam_autousercreation/README.md

 <img src="https://imgur.com/52zp8NH.png" height="80%" width="80%" alt="MS Forms Creation"/>
 </p>
 <p>
 Create a form in MS Forms > Select New Form, once you are signed into their MS Forms account.
-This is the starting point of the project and where we begin to build out the steps for automating the joiner process.
+This is the part of the project where we will begin to build out the steps for automating the workflow process of creating users from the form responses.
 </p>
 <br />
 <h2>Creating a Workflow in Power Automate</h2>